GeoNet/app-server-metrics/README.md

 The app server that the application is deployed into must have an http listener on 8080 that accepts connections from localhost and the application must be deployed at the context /app-server-metrics

+### Jetty Specifics

+* Jetty needs to have JMX enabled.
+* If the Jetty statistics handler is enabled then more metrics such as requests per second and response codes are collected.

 ## Database Connection Pools